 Beginning in the late afternoon, make your way to Grande Allée to enjoy the various food shacks, beer and wine gardens, and rides.
 Take a break from the crisp weather in one of Quebec City’s best restaurants, Restaurant Ophelia (Mmm… seafood), or indulge in a couple of cocktails at L’Atelier.

 Of course, there are a few restaurants on Grande Allée that will have fun winter drinks, and delicious noms can also be found nearby on Avenue Cartier.

-Are you ready to ring in the New Year in Québec City?!
+Are you ready to ring in 2020 in Quebec City?!